jupyterlab/frontends-team-compass/docs/host-guide.md

 corrections and formatting you can.
-- [ ] Publish the minutes: Convert the HackMD document to markdown and publish it to the relevant Weekly Team Meetings archive issue on GitHub [(example)](https://github.com/jupyterlab/frontends-team-compass/issues/205) in the JupyterLab team-compass repository for the corresponding time period (search issues, and look for the 6 month period the meeting belongs to).
+- [ ] Publish the minutes: Convert the HackMD document to markdown and publish it to the relevant Weekly Team Meetings archive issue on GitHub [(example)](https://github.com/jupyterlab/frontends-team-compass/issues/205) in the Jupyter Frontends team-compass repository for the corresponding time period (search issues, and look for the 6 month period the meeting belongs to).

 &#x1F305; The Jupyter community depends on volunteers like you, so again we